Create an AWS connection

 Create the Dynatrace IAM baseline

-The new AWS Platform Monitoring has been integrated with the core Dynatrace Identity & access managment design.
+The new AWS Platform Monitoring has been integrated with the core Dynatrace Identity & access management (IAM) design.

 In this documentation section context:

-• Settings PT—allows the programmatic creation of an AWS connection.
+• Settings PT—allows the programmatic creation and managment of an AWS connection.

 • Ingest PT—allows the programmatic ingest of push-based telemetry from AWS.

-1. Go to Account Management and navigate to the desired Dynatrace account.
+1. Go to Account Management and choose the desired Dynatrace account.

-2. On the top menu, select Identity & access management > Policy management.
+2. Go to Identity & access management > Policy management.

 3. In the upper-right corner, select Create policy.

-Policy description: Allow the Clouds Admins users or groups to fully admin (read and write) all Clouds Connections, from creation to deletion
+Policy description: Allow the cloud admin users or groups to fully admin (read and write) all cloud connections, from creation to deletion

 ALLOW environment:roles:manage-settings, settings:objects:read,